carpentries-incubator/geospatial-python/_episodes/05-access-data.md

 ~~~
 {: .language-python}

-We submit the query and find out how many scenes match our search criteria:
+We submit the query and find out how many scenes match our search criteria (please note that this output can be different as more data is added to the catalog):

 ~~~
 print(search.matched())